 E. Although some may be concerned about B.t.k's effect on native Lepidopteran species, it usually poses a limited negative effect given the relatively small areas being treated (e.g. individual trees and not entire forests).

-Winter Moth Pupae in the Soil:
+Treatment for Winter Moth Pupae in the Soil:

-Adult Winter Moths:
+Treatment for Adult Winter Moths: